rheera/IBM-data-analyst-capstone/README.md

 ### Task 4

 In the fourth task, we'll focus on choosing appropriate visualizations based on the data we want to present using charts, plots, and histograms to help reveal our findings and trends.
+We are going to access the Data from an SQL database and pull only the data we need into DataFrames.

 ### Task 5